-All credits earned in SSU's undergraduate certificates are internally transferable to SSU's Bachelor of Business Administration (BBA) program.
+All credits earned in SSU's Certificate in Marketing are internally transferable to SSU's Bachelor of Business Administration (BBA) program.
 All grades and GPA points will carry over to the new program, subject to all Catalog policies.

 NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION